anthonyhu/anthonyhu.github.io/markdown_examples/2014-01-01-example-content.md

 Inline code is available with the `<code>` element.
 Snippets of multiple lines of code are supported through Pygments.
 Longer lines will automatically scroll horizontally when needed.

+// not working on github.pages
+// The tag `ihighlight` on line 48 in `_posts/2014-01-01-example-content.md` is not a recognized Liquid tag.
+For more information, see https://help.github.com/en/github/working-with-github-pages/troubleshooting-jekyll-build-errors-for-github-pages-sites#unknown-tag-error.
 Inline hightlight: {% ihighlight python %} from random import random {% endihighlight %}